 Understanding judgments and decisions is key to improving them.
 I now focus on the implications of decision errors.
 For example, I have shown that juries make more decision errors than most people find acceptable.
 If so, irreversible sentences (such as the death penalty) should be reconsidered.
 I have also worked with colleagues and students to improve the accuracy of human predictions of geopolitical and economic events.
 As Co-PI of the Good Judgment Project, I conducted large-scale field experiments to boost the accuracy of human forecasts.
 Using randomized control trials, we discovered that predictions are significantly more accurate with certain elicitation methods, with training of basic skills, with the selection of personnel who have certain cognitive styles and abilities, and with environments that are rich in information and social interaction.
 Forecasting is a skill that can be cultivated and is worth cultivating – and we now know the profiles of those who are regularly and systematically more accurate across a wide range of events.

 Behavioral Decision Theory, Behavioral Economics, Human Prediction and Forecasting, Effects of Emotions on Choice; Micro and Macro Fairness Concerns; Preference Measurements; Improving Judgment and Choice and Policy Implications

-Professor Barbara Mellers will be considering new graduate students for admission for Fall 2020.
+Professor Barbara Mellers will not be considering new graduate students for admission for Fall 2022.